 NEON Mission Statement

 The National Employment Opportunity Network (NEON) is the leading national voice on hiring tax incentives.
-It has played a central role in the development of the Work Opportunity Tax Credit (WOTC) program, every modification and extension of the program, as well as working closely with the Internal Revenue Service (IRS) and the Department of Labor (DOL) to ensure that the program and any modifications to it are implemented in an employer friendly manner.
-NEON is comprised of management assistant companies that encourage employers to hire individuals who are on public assistance programs such as welfare, food stamps, Supplemental Security Income, and Vocational Rehabilitation, or who face high unemployment because of their status as veterans, ex-felons, or residents of Empowerment Zones.
-NEON members work to make employers aware of the WOTC program which provides a tax incentive to employers for hiring individuals who qualify, but often have little, if any, work history and/or job skills.
+It has played a central role in the development and continuance of the Work Opportunity Tax Credit (WOTC) program.
+NEON has worked closely with the Internal Revenue Service (IRS), U.S. Department of Labor (DOL), and the State Employment Security Agency (SESA) to ensure the program and any modifications are administered in an efficient manner.
+NEON is comprised of Service Bureaus that assist employers to effectively manage the recruitment, and employment of WOTC eligible new hires who are on public assistance programs which include TANF (Temporary Assistance for Needy Families -welfare), SNAP (Supplemental Nutrition Assistance Program - food stamps), Supplemental Security Income (SSI), Recipients of Vocational Rehabilitation as well as Veterans, Ex-felons, and residents of Empowerment Zones.
+NEON members work collectively to promote the WOTC program which provides a modest tax incentive to employers for hiring individuals who qualify, but have little, if any, work experience and/or job skills.

-NEON developed the legislative concept that is WOTC in 1995 and took the lead in organizing a broad based coalition of employers and national groups in a successful effort to get the program enacted in 1996.
-Since then, NEON has led every program renewal effort as well as every legislative initiative to modernize and make WOTC more responsive to the unemployment challenges facing the nation over the decade and a half since the program’s enactment.
-NEON secured the prime legislative sponsors for WOTC’s original enactment – Amo Houghton (R-NY) and Charles B. Rangel (D-NY) in the House of Representatives and Max Baucus (D-MT) and John Chafee (R-RI) in the Senate.
-NEON worked closely with them to develop the legislative language adopted.
-NEON continues to provide the primary leadership on reauthorization and modernization of WOTC and serves as the "institutional memory" for Washington decision makers seeking to utilize hiring tax incentives to reduce structural unemployment.
+During 1995, NEON developed the legislative concept that is WOTC and took the lead in organizing a broad based coalition of employers and national groups in a successful effort to get the program enacted in 1996.
+Since then, NEON has led every program renewal effort as well as every legislative initiative to modernize and make WOTC more responsive to the unemployment challenges facing individuals on government dependent programs.
+Today NEON continues to provide the primary leadership on reauthorization of WOTC and serves as the "institutional memory" for Washington decision makers seeking to utilize hiring tax incentives to reduce structural unemployment.